-About a week after Redfin showed up on 60 Minutes, Century 21 started running an ad challenging the idea that you could buy a home online.
+About a week after Redfin showed up on 60 Minutes, Century 21 started running an ad challenging the idea that you could buy a home online (video of ad no longer available on YouTube due the account being suspended).

 I like the music, and the shy way she never quite stands in the center of the screen, or how she scrunches down as she talks about understanding your needs, even while the background darkens.
 The ad seems to be a self-conscious departure from the sinister tone of Century 21′s earlier efforts, which like most real estate marketing, oscillate between corn-pone dreams of home-ownership and scaring you to death.